dillera/atari800/FujiNet-README.md

    - Standardized on C89 compatibility
    - Removed duplicated code

+5. **FujiNet Integration:**
+   - Added FujiNet initialization in `SIO_Initialise`
+   - Added FujiNet cleanup in `SIO_Exit`
+   - Modified `Command_Frame` to check if commands should be handled by FujiNet
+   - Implemented proper response handling for FujiNet commands

 ## Using FujiNet with Atari800

 To use FujiNet with the Atari800 emulator: